cuddlyzebra/Better-AoD-2026/README.md

 If you do not already have Alt1 Toolkit installed you can [download it from runeapps.org](https://runeapps.org/alt1).

 Ensure the in-game Interface Scaling is set to 100%.
-Disable